The Grist is your desk top reference of terminology run through the corporate learning and development mill.

 Curriculum – Framework used by a trainer to organise workflow.
 Think electronic circuit board.
 A complex maze that defines both the blueprint for a device and the components that make it work.
 Learning management systems have co-opted trainers curriculum.
 The line between providing a service and influencing procedures has been removed.

-Content – An insidious name used by third-party software companies to support the administration of learning management systems and learning content management systems.
+Content – An insidious name used by a third-party software company to support the administration of learning management systems and learning content management systems.
+A trainer thinking like an educator incorporates instructional resources.
+A system merely deploys content.

 Training Specialist – Can decipher a training system like an archeologist does a dig.
 Is a student of educational management having completed 4 years of study at a faculty of education.
 Bachelor of Education degree prefaces all work by asking the question, “We are here to do what is best for the trainees”.
 Once you start from that point, it is now your job to prove why and what you are asking for is in the best interest of trainees not human resources.
 Can see around corners and is capable of proving a point like a lawyer.